SebKrantz/collapse/README.md

         and sweeping out of statistics (by reference), (grouped, weighted) scaling/standardizing, (higher-dimensional) between (averaging) and (quasi-)within (demeaning) transformations.

-*  **Advanced time-computations**: Fast and flexible indexed time series and panel data classes.
-Fast (sequences of) lags/leads, and  (lagged/leaded, iterated, quasi-, log-) differences and (compounded) growth rates on (irregular) time series and panels.
+*  **Advanced time-computations**: Fast and flexible indexed time series and panel data classes, (sequences of) lags/leads, and  (lagged/leaded, iterated, quasi-, log-) differences and (compounded) growth rates on (irregular) time series and panels.
         Multivariate auto-, partial- and cross-correlation functions for panel data.
         Panel data to (ts-)array conversions.